naymspace/backpex/guides/live_resource/user-preferences.md

 same order because writes use that list as their conflict target.
 Every scope field must exist on the schema, and its type must match the corresponding value returned by the scope resolver.
 The `:key` and `:value` field names are fixed.

+`storage_key_prefix` is optional and defaults to `""`.
+When configured, the Ecto adapter prepends it only in the database and removes it again on reads, so callers continue using Backpex's logical keys.
+The value is used exactly as configured;
+include the separator you want, for example `"backpex."` stores `global.theme` as `backpex.global.theme`.
+Changing the prefix selects a new storage namespace; existing rows under another prefix are not read or migrated.

 > #### Match your app's primary key convention {: .warning}
 >